 |New York State Bar Association||The Laws That Pertain To Animal Rights||1998 - 2001|

 |Book||Helpful Suggestions for Appealing a Denial of Benefits||2011|

 |NYC Disability Law Information||How the Judge Determines Disability in New York City||2010|

 |NY Legal Aid & Legal Services||Social Security & Disability||2002|

-|Brooklyn Bar Association CLE||Social Security Practices and Procedures||2002|
+|Brooklyn Bar Association||Social Security Practices and Procedures||2002|